China

 Safe & accountable banks

-Stress tests are in place as part of the People’s Bank of China risk management strategy, but these are mainly focused on financial aspects.
-Some items in current stress tests do include environmental indicators, and the Bank’s credit sensitivity stress test does measure "loans to high pollution, high energy consumption and overcapacity industries" as a risk factor, but these remain marginal.
+Stress tests are in place as part of the Peoples Bank of China (PBoC) risk management strategy, but these focus on financial risk.
+While current stress tests do include a few environmental indicators, and the Banks credit sensitivity stress test does measure "loans to high pollution, high energy consumption and overcapacity industries" as a risk factor, these remain marginal.

-Stress tests are in place as part of the People’s Bank of China risk management strategy, but these are mainly focused on financial aspects.
-Some items in current stress tests do include environmental indicators, and the Bank’s credit sensitivity stress test does measure "loans to high pollution, high energy consumption and overcapacity industries" as a risk factor, but these remain marginal.
+Stress tests are in place as part of the Peoples Bank of China (PBoC) risk management strategy, but these focus on financial risk.
+While current stress tests do include a few environmental indicators, and the Banks credit sensitivity stress test does measure "loans to high pollution, high energy consumption and overcapacity industries" as a risk factor, these remain marginal.

 Pricing carbon